tsunami643/blogdraft/_posts/2022-10-06-ti11-team-guide.md

 **How did this roster happen?** Allow me to present this section in the form that I myself learned this information.
 Through a series of disjointed DMs I received from JMRLuna when I asked this question openly during an ESL Malaysia broadcast.

-<p class="twitter-dm">I saw you on the pannel about how we build the roster</p>
+<span class="twitter-dm">I saw you on the pannel about how we build the roster</span>
-<p class="twitter-dm twitter-dm-first">Misha was first</p>
+<span class="twitter-dm twitter-dm-first">Misha was first</span>

-Makes sense.
-Misha was OG's coach last year, so a reasonable foundation.
+<span style ="margin-bottom: 0.5em;">Makes sense.
+Misha was OG's coach last year, so that's a reasonable foundation.</span>

-<p class="twitter-dm twitter-dm-first">Then taiga</p>
+<span class="twitter-dm twitter-dm-first">Then taiga</span>

-Oh wow.
-Pretty surprising, actually.
+<span style ="margin-bottom: 0.5em;">Pretty surprising, actually.
+Taiga was Team Liquid fam for the longest time</span>

 **How was their DPC year?** 1930 Points